Ukraine: Russians shift elite units to the new battleground

+Meanwhile, Russia reported that one serviceman was killed and 27 others were left missing after the fire on board the warship Moskva, which sank a week ago following what the Ukrainians boasted was a missile attack.
+Moscow previously reported everyone aboard had been rescued.

+The Russian Defense Ministry did not acknowledge an attack on the ship.
+It continued to say a fire broke out after ammunition detonated, without explaining how that happened.
+The loss of the guided missile cruiser — the flagship of Russia’s Black Fleet — was a humiliating setback for Moscow.

-Russian state TV showed the Russian flag raised on what it said was Mariupol’s highest point, the city’s TV tower.
-It also showed what it said was the tallest building at Mariupol's besieged Azovstal steel plant in flames.
+In Mariupol, reduced largely to smoking rubble by weeks of bombardment, Russian state TV showed the flag of the pro-Moscow Donetsk separatists raised on what it said was the city's highest point, its TV tower.
+It also showed what it said was the main building at Mariupol’s besieged Azovstal steel plant in flames.

 The Kremlin has thrown over 100,000 troops and mercenaries from Syria and Libya into the fight in Ukraine and is deploying more forces in the country every day, said Oleksiy Danilov, secretary of Ukraine’s National Security and Defense Council.